nikcleju/DSP_Course/Labs/L03_2D_Signals.md

     - black = 0, white = 1
     - show the image with `imshow()`

+2. Modify the chessboard image to have light gray and dark gray instead of white and black.

+3. Create a color image representing the Romanian flag (3 stripes of blue, yellow, red).

 1. Load the `Lena` image (use `imread()`) and display it (use `imshow()`).

 2. Construct a new image based on the `Lena`, but in which each pixel value